Spooky Action at a Distance - Soul-Mates and Kindred Spirits

 Believing in your own feelings is important to go forward.
 I'm okay with never meeting all my soul-mates, as long as I believe they exist, and that we're entangled.
 Roll out, Legion - let's go do some orbit-stuff.

 SPECIAL NOTE about the photo: - He was a Kindred Spirit for sure.
 Under the names Monjo and Shaghuftah, we communicated online for decades; we shared a love of literature, guitars and old churches.
-He passed away in January 2017, before I had a chance to meet him in person.
+He passed away December 31, 2016, before I had a chance to meet him in person.
 He gave me explicit permission to use his photos whenever I liked - this ghost-selfie is one.
 God Bless and keep you, Martin Jones, but you can come visit me any time you like.

 Einstein and the EPR Paradox